Bert Ambrose and his Mayfair Orchestra: nine “I’m” songs 1928-1940

 Would you like to contribute a guest article on British dance bands?

-This particular page uses an irreverent premise, but I meant no disrespect and trust that enthusiasts of the sub-culture you mention will not be offended.
+This particular page uses an irreverent premise, but no disrespect was intended and I trust that enthusiasts of the sub-culture you mention will not be offended.

 Carroll Gibbons and the Savoy Orpheans